cgwalters/hackmd/devconf-rpmostree2022.md

   with your code as a container image**.
   <!-- Your configs can go in /etc and get updated -->
   <!-- TBD: secrets -->
-- Big change vs Ignition's "configure once" model
+- Very big change vs Ignition's "configure once" model
 - Related: NixOS, OpenShift MCO, Ansible

 ### User story

 - Build a container with preferred OS state
-- Boot from our disk images, early at install/boot run `rpm-ostree rebase ostree-unverified-registry:quay.io/example/custom:latest --reboot`
+- Boot from our disk images, early at install/boot run `rpm-ostree rebase ostree-unverified-registry:quay.io/example/custom:latest --reboot` (better signed, lots of details there)
+- Enable automatic upgrades
+- Pushing a new container will upgrade your systems
 - Probably expose ability to go container → disk image in e.g. osbuild/Image Builder and the like